deepaklearner/sample_cypher/README2.md

 CALL apoc.periodic.iterate(
-  'MATCH (u:User) WHERE u.employeeNumber IS NOT NULL RETURN u', '
+  'MATCH (u:User) WHERE u.employeeNumber IS NOT NULL RETURN u LIMIT 10',  // Limit to 10 users for testing '
   // Matching up to 4 levels of reporting structure.
   OPTIONAL MATCH (u)-[:REPORTS_TO]->(m:User)